-- 1 The terminology around this emerging weapons technology is not yet settled.
-Although sometimes referred to as 'lethal autonomous robots' (LARs), 'lethal autonomous weapons systems' (LAWS), or 'killer robots', concerns around AWS are not limited to the killing of human beings, but extend to any infliction of harm by means of an AWS, including incapacitation or injury of human beings, and material damage to the human and natural environment. - 2 Note that the concern here is with the weaponization of increasingly autonomous systems.
-It is not with autonomous robotics and related fields of science, or civilian applications of this technology. - 3 The components of an AWS the sensors, the weapon, and algorithmic tracking and targeting mechanisms need not be directly attached to each other or co-located, but merely connected through communications links.
+1 Note that the concern here is with the weaponization of increasingly autonomous systems.
+It is not with robotics and related fields of science, or civilian applications of this technology.

+2 The components of an AWS - the sensors, the weapon, and algorithmic tracking and targeting mechanisms - need not be directly attached to each other or co-located, but merely connected through communications links.
 For instance, a computer located almost anywhere in the world could receive information from a surveillance drone, and use that information to initiate and direct a strike from a weapon system at yet another location, all without human intervention or supervision.
+For more detail, see, P. Asaro, 'On banning autonomous weapon systems: human rights, automation, and the dehumanization of lethal decision-making', International Review of the Red Cross, vol. 94, no. 886, 2012.

+3 These are discussed in more detail elsewhere, see, e.g. Report of the Special Rapporteur on extrajudicial, summary or arbitrary executions, Christof Heyns, UN doc.
+A/ HRC/23/47, 9 April 2013.

+4 B. Handy (Ed.), Royal Air Force Aircrafts & Weapons, 2003.

+5 N. Marsh, 'Defining the Scope of Autonomy', PRIO Policy Brief 02, 2014.

+6 Ibid.

+7 See, e.g., Lord Astor of Hever, Parliamentary Under Secretary of State, Defence, L Deb, 26 March 2013, c959.

+8 Christof Heyns, Speech delivered at the 'Conference on Autonomous Weapons - Law, Ethics, Policy' on 24 - 25 April 2014 hosted by the European University Institute in Florence, Italy.

-For more detail, see, P. Asaro, 'On banning autonomous weapon systems: human rights, automation, and the dehumanization of lethal decision-making', International Review of the Red Cross, vol. 94, no. 886, 2012. - 4 These are discussed in more detail elsewhere, see, e.g. Report of the Special Rapporteur on extrajudicial, summary or arbitrary executions, Christof Heyns, UN doc.
-A/HRC/23/47, 9 April 2013. - 5 See, e.g., Lord Astor of Hever, Parliamentary Under Secretary of State, Defence, L Deb, 26 March 2013, c959. - 6 A survey of a representative sample of 1000 Americans conducted earlier this year by Dr. C. Carpenter of the University of Massachusetts Amherst (http://bit. ly/19iMIST) showed that across the board, 55% of Americans opposed autonomous weapons (nearly 40% were 'strongly opposed').
+9 A survey of a representative sample of 1000 Americans conducted earlier this year by Dr. C. Carpenter of the University of Massachusetts Amherst (http://bit.ly/19iMIST) showed that across the board, 55% of Americans opposed autonomous weapons (nearly 40% were 'strongly opposed').
 Of those who did not outright oppose fully autonomous weapons, only 10% 'strongly favored' them; 16% 'somewhat favored' and 18% were 'not sure'.
 It is interesting to note that military personnel, veterans and those with family in the military were more strongly opposed to autonomous weapons than the general public, with the highest opposition among active duty troops.